solimander/as-poseidon/README.md

 # as-poseidon

-A Starkware poseidon hash implementation in AssemblyScript
+A StarkWare poseidon hash implementation in AssemblyScript

 ---